 Installation on unlimited computers - The program can be installed on as many government office or agency computers as needed, either Windows or Mac.

 Discounted device activation pricing for large numbers of devices - There are licensing discounts and custom options for government organizations to accommodate large numbers of devices.

-How exactly are text messages saved and captured?
+How are text messages saved and captured?

-Decipher TextMessage reads from the iTunes backup on any Windows or Mac computer.
+Decipher TextMessage reads from the iPhone backup on any Windows or Mac computer.
 The program keeps a separate history of all the text messages and iMessages that are contained in the backup.
 This includes all photo and video attachments sent and received by both parties.
 After backing up a device, text messages can be quickly accessed and saved.

 Below is an example of an exported PDF containing iPhone text messages and attachments.
 Note the contact name and phone number displayed on each individual text message.

 For many organizations, there is often not an urgent need or crisis to export specific text messages, but rather more of an ongoing weekly or monthly necessity to preventively back up and capture text message data.

 One of the benefits of using Decipher TextMessage is that, should the need ever arise in the future to revisit or access text messages from an employee's backup, the messages will already have been saved and read into software and they will be easily accessible.